openSUSE/osc-mcp/README.md

 >The project is in a very early stage, so things may break.

 >[!CAUTION]
->It uses the credentials found in you configuration and keyring if not configured per command line in another way!
+>It uses the credentials found in your configuration and keyring if not configured per command line in another way!

 ## Building